Symptoms of pulmonary fibrosis

 Breathlessness can be an early or late PF symptom.
 People often write off shortness of breath, putting it down to lack of fitness and ageing.

 In the early stages of PF, you may be breathless when you do strenuous exercise or walk up hills or stairs.
 As the disease progresses, you may notice breathlessness with milder activities such as walking, washing, dressing, talking and eating.

 Cough and crackles over the lungs

 A persistent dry and tickly cough is a common symptom of pulmonary fibrosis.
+Sometimes the cough can be productive of sticky sputum.
 Often patients visit their GP with a cough.
 On listening to the lungs, the GP hears dry or “Velcro”-type crackles that are a strong indicator of PF.

 Rounded and swollen finger tips